Skip to content

 • delegation.expires_at is shortened (1 hour earlier)

-The Exchange verifies the full Biscuit chain: IAM signed the authority block, the parent agent signed the attenuation block.
+The Exchange verifies the full JWT chain: IAM signed the authority JWT; the parent agent signed the child JWT (its signing key matches the authority’s cnf — chain linkage); the sub-agent’s request key matches the child’s cnf.jkt.
 No call to IAM was required for the delegation.

 {